AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 ### Get Info About Logged-in User

-This action module `gets information about the logged-in users`.
+This action module gets information about the logged-in users.

 When you are configuring this module, the following fields display.